wichtounet/wichtounet.github.io/posts/2017/09/cpp11-performance-tip-when-to-use-std-pow.rst

     <div id="graph_std_pow_3" style="width: 700px; height: 400px;"></div>
     <input id="graph_button_std_pow_3" type="button" value="Logarithmic scale">

-This time the difference is very significant. :code:`x * x * x` is two orders of magnitude faster than :code:`std::pow(x, n)`.
+This time the difference is very significant. `x * x * x` is two orders of magnitude faster than `std::pow(x, n)`.
 It seems that the algorithm used for bigger power is much less efficient.
 In any case, we can see that this is not optimized for integer values of exponent values.